asyncapi/parser-js/README.md

 ![npm](https://img.shields.io/npm/v/@asyncapi/parser?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/parser?style=for-the-badge)

+> **Warning**
-> :warning: This package doesn't support AsyncAPI 1.x anymore.
+> This package doesn't support AsyncAPI 1.x anymore.
 We recommend to upgrade to the latest AsyncAPI version using the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
 If you need to convert documents on the fly, you may use the [Node.js](https://github.com/asyncapi/converter-js) or [Go](https://github.com/asyncapi/converter-go) converters.

+> **Warning**
+> This package has rewrited Model API (old one) to [Intent API](https://github.com/asyncapi/parser-api).
+If you still need to use the old API, read the [Convert to the old API](#convert-to-the-old-api) section.

 <!-- toc is generated with GitHub Actions do not remove toc markers -->